hpssjellis/maker100/maker100-online.md

 ####  Step 6: Final Project Completion / Presentation /Startup (Materials Cost: $0 ).

+#### Total cost about $1750 USD, Duration to complete, from about 2 weeks to 3 years.

-## Note: No fees for using this Online-Maker100 program
+## Note: No fees, but also no support for using this Online-Maker100 program

 #Let's get started!